nelsonmorais/azure-iot/README.md

 # ==> TODO <==
 - Configure the simulated temperature module to send unlimited messages by setting the environment varaiable MessageCount = -1 (see: https://github.com/Azure/iotedge/blob/027a509549a248647ed41ca7fe1dc508771c8123/edge-modules/SimulatedTemperatureSensor/src/Program.cs)
-- Storage account for TSI
-- TSI to show the SIMULATED TEMPERATURE / HUMIDITY data
-- Storage account for IoT Hub cold storage routing
 - IoT Hub route to cold storage
 - Private links for DPS, IoTHub, ACR.
 Require /etc/hosts configuration on the VM to use the private IPs (via cloud-config)
 - Azure Streaming Analytics cluster